 Located in Beverly Hills, The Paley Center for Media is the foremost public archive of television and radio programming, with an international collection of nearly 150,000 programs spanning almost 100 years.
 Throughout the year, the Paley Center celebrates television with a wide range of events that examine the creative process behind great entertainment.

-Produced by The Paley Center for Media, the 35th annual PaleyFest LA is taking place March 16-25, 2018 at the world-famous Dolby Theatre in Hollywood.
+Produced by The Paley Center for Media, the 36th annual PaleyFest LA is taking place in March 2019 at the world-famous Dolby Theatre in Hollywood.
 The premier television festival in the country, PaleyFest brings fans together with the hottest stars and creative talents in TV.
 Watch your favorite shows on the big screen along with other superfans, followed by a moderated Q&A with the cast and creative team.
 Named for William S. Paley, founder of CBS and The Paley Center for Media, proceeds from the event support the nonprofit Paley Center.
-The festival kicks off on March 16 with an Icon Tribute to the legendary Barbra Streisand, who will discuss her groundbreaking TV specials, concerts and guest appearances.
-This year's lineup includes Stranger Things (March 25), Will & Grace (March 17), The Handmaid's Tale (March 18) and The BIg Bang Theory / Young Sheldon (March 21).
+The 2018 festival featured an Icon Tribute to the legendary Barbra Streisand, Stranger Things, Will & Grace, The Handmaid's Tale and The Big Bang Theory / Young Sheldon.